xdong05/xdong05.github.io/_pages/home.md

 </p>

 <p>
-  Many spatial patterns in nature emerge spontaneously from local interactions—a phenomenon known as <em>spatial self-organization</em>.
-Spatial organization both arises from and feeds back on ecological processes, influencing ecosystem resilience and evolutionary dynamics.
-Understanding this two-way interaction is essential for predicting ecosystem responses to global change.
-We investigate these questions across diverse systems, ranging from dryland vegetation and microbial communities to coral reefs and biogeomorphic landscapes.
-Although these systems differ dramatically, they are united by common mathematical structures.
-Our goal is to uncover general principles governing spatial organization that transcend individual environmental systems.
+  Many of nature's most remarkable spatial patterns emerge from simple local interactions.
+We study nonlinear, spatially extended systems to understand how spatial organization arises, and how it influences ecosystem resilience, critical transitions, and responses to environmental change.
+Although our study systems range from dryland vegetation and Antarctic microbial communities to coral reefs and biogeomorphic landscapes, they are united by common mathematical structures.
+Our goal is to uncover general principles governing the emergence of spatial organization across systems.
 </p>

 <p style="margin-top:18px;">